 Trout Point Lodge is tucked away in the heart of the Tobeatic Wilderness, the largest protected area in the Maritimes.
 Highly coveted by couples who love its serenity and seclusion, its remote locale, on 120-acres of wooded estate, means it is also perfect for stargazing, which you can do from the privacy of your room in front of a crackling fire, from the wood-fired hot tub or a special platform built specifically for nature’s light show.
 (Trout Point Lodge was the first certified starlight hotel in the world).

 Open from May to December, the lodge’s most popular package is Romance in the Wilderness, which starts at $2,500 per couple for two nights and includes daily breakfasts, lunch, a romantic picnic lunch (the second day) with chilled French Champagne, tea-time cake and pastries, and candlelit four-course dinners.
-When you leave – and most people, judging from reviews, are loath to drive away – Wallace recommends stopping at the Oxalis, an intimate restaurant in Dartmouth (three hours away), which is run by Trout Point Lodge’s former chef Andreas Preuss and his wife, Sophia Gruber.
+When you leave – and most people, judging from reviews, are loath to drive away – Wallace recommends stopping at the Oxalis, an intimate restaurant in Dartmouth (3.5 hours away), which is run by Trout Point Lodge’s former chef Andreas Preuss and his partner, Sophia Gruber.
 As Wallace attests: “Nicer people you will not meet – and the food is exceptional too.”

 Lighthouse Picnics, Ferryland, Newfoundland and Labrador